Tender potatoes, cauliflower, green beans, peas, carrots, tomatoes, onion and a creamy cashew sauce make this Jaipur Vegetables recipe irresistible!

 I find myself packing things I rarely use at home, with the reasoning that it might be hard to find when I get there.

-There couldn’t possibly be a drug store selling cotton balls anywhere but Portland, Oregon, right?
+There couldn’t possibly be a drug store selling cotton balls anywhere but my hometown, right?

 Faulty reasoning aside, I decided I wanted a big bowl of Indian food before I left for my trip.